A fluffy indoor cat sitting near safe, pet-friendly houseplants on a white table, showing pet friendly indoor plants.

 If Hoya’s leaves start to wrinkle and dry, it’s time to water the pet-safe indoor greenery.

-Hoya has many varieties with different aesthetics, and it is also easy to maintain.
-Moreover, it improves humidity and purifies the air — a benefit also highlighted in the NASA Clean Air Study, and, most importantly, its thick leaves and aromatic flowers promote relaxation.
-Overall, this pet-friendly indoor plant makes a delightful addition to indoor greenery.
+Hoya offers attractive varieties and is easy to maintain.
+It increases humidity, purifies air, and its thick leaves and scented flowers support relaxation, a benefit highlighted in the NASA Clean Air Study.
+Most importantly, its thick leaves and aromatic flowers promote relaxation.
+Overall, this pet-friendly plant is a delightful addition to indoor greenery.

 Spider Plant: Pet Friendly Indoor Plant